sebw/blog-old.wains.be/index.md

 ## Why Markdown?

 Markdown is great because every articles of this site are stored on my MacBook.
-It is plain text so Spotlight indexes the content, and I can just look up a word and I will get to the article source immediately.
+It is plain text so Alfred/Spotlight indexes the content, and I can just look up a word and I will get to the article source immediately.
 I can grep, sed, awk the hell out of them and bring correction very quickly.

 It is also very easy to automate publications.

-My workflow is this:
+My workflow comes as follow:

 - I edit articles locally with [MacDown]
-- I commit changes to [Github]
+- I commit changes to [GitHub] using GitHub Desktop
-- The server git pulls changes
+- I trigger a "git pull" with an [Alfred] workflow
 - Article is online

 ## Can't find anything here?